F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/via-lb/existing_stack/README.md

 ## Help

-Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K40701984).
+While this template has been created by F5 Networks, it is in the **experimental** directory and therefore has not completed full testing and is subject to change.
+F5 Networks does not offer technical support for templates in the experimental directory.
+For supported templates, see the templates in the **supported** directory.

 ## Community Support